Could England's King Richard III lie under a car park?

 If any of the king's remains are found, they will be reinterred at Leicester Cathedral, just a few steps away from the excavation site.

-Bosworth Field is around 14 miles (25 km) away from Leicester in central England and Richard is one of just a few English kings whose final resting place is unknown.
+Bosworth Field is around 14 miles away from Leicester in central England and Richard is one of just a few English kings whose final resting place is unknown.

 Richard, who only reigned for two years, was portrayed as a power-hungry hunchback in one of William Shakespeare's most famous plays, "The Tragedy of King Richard the Third."